Voting and elections

 Can’t get to your polling station?
 You can apply to vote by post.

-Canvassers have started knocking on doors in the St Albans District to encourage residents to register to vote.
+Canvassers are to visit households in St Albans District to encourage residents to secure their vote.

-Voters will go to the polls on Thursday 2 May for elections to St Albans City and District Council.
+Voters will go to the polls on Thursday 5 May for important elections to St Albans City and District Council.